WookiesRpeople2/user-auth-example/README.md

 <img src="https://i.ibb.co/9pWmh7w/d2.png" alt="model-creation"/>
 I created two databases one called User that was made using the devise gem and the other called Post.
 The relation's:
-- User has_many :posts, this means that a given user could have more than one post registerd -Post belongs_to :user, this means that the post model will have a foreign key constraint linked to User
+[x] - User has_many :posts, this means that a given user could have more than one post registerd [x] - Post belongs_to :user, this means that the post model will have a foreign key constraint linked to User

 ---